Choosing an Elliptical Machine

 Elliptical machines are some of the most popular gym and home-gym machines available today.
 Using an elliptical is a great way to do a low-impact cardio workout.
-If you’re looking to add an elliptical to your home gym, know there is more than one type of machine labelled “elliptical.”
-There are plain elliptical trainers, elliptical cross-trainers, and elliptical gliders to consider.
+If you’re looking to add one to your home gym, know there is more than one type of machine labelled “elliptical”.
+There are plain elliptical trainers, cross-trainers, and gliders to consider.
 Each has its own distinct characteristics to consider.
 Here are the three main types of elliptical machine’s you’ll see available to purchase for your home gym.

-Elliptical gliders look very similar to elliptical trainers.
+They look very similar to trainers.
 Both have stationary handlebars and pedals.
-However, elliptical gliders do not have tracks on which the pedals move in a circular motion.
+However, gliders do not have tracks on which the pedals move in a circular motion.
 Instead, the pedals move up and down at a backward angle, working your leg muscles through hip and knee extensions.
-You can also pedal forward and backward on an elliptical glider.
+You can also pedal forward and backward on a glider.

 Features to Consider

-Before purchasing an elliptical machine, you need to consider if you have space for it.
+Before purchasing, you need to consider if you have space for it.
 Measure the area of the room in which you want to put the elliptical and imagine if it can comfortably fit in the room without it feeling too cramped.
 Some ellipticals can be up to 2 meters in length, so you must be ready for that kind of space to be taken up in your home.

-For the most part, ellipticals will remain in the same place.
-However, there are some models of ellipticals which can fold up in half and be stored in a corner of the room.
+For the most part, they will remain in the same place.
+However, there are some models that can fold up in half and be stored in a corner of the room.
 If you opt for a model that does fold up, read reviews on whether the mechanism works well and if people consider it easy to put away.

 Engaged Muscle Groups

-All elliptical trainers will engage your quads, hamstrings, and buttock muscles when exercising.
-If you only care for the lower body workout and cardio aspect of an elliptical, then a regular elliptical trainer or a glider will be perfect for you.
+All elliptical machines will engage your quads, hamstrings, and buttock muscles when exercising.
+If you only care for the lower body workout and cardio aspect, then a regular trainer or a glider will be perfect for you.
 If you desire a total body workout, you’ll want to opt for an elliptical cross-trainer which will engage your upper body as well as lower body.

-Extra features on an elliptical might include heart rate monitors in the handles or tons of built-in programs for you to follow along to.
-Some ellipticals even offer the option to let you create your own programs.
-You can figure out which of these features will be important to you by trying out ellipticals at sporting goods stores or at your local gym.
+Extra features might include heart rate monitors in the handles or tons of built-in programs for you to follow along to.
+Some even offer the option to let you create your own programs.
+You can figure out which of these features will be important to you by trying them out at sporting goods stores or at your local gym.

 Ellipticals built for commercial gyms typically cost several thousands of dollars because they are built to stand up to near constant daily use.
-If you believe you will be using your elliptical that frequently, you’ll want to find a model that has great reviews for performance over time.
+If you believe you will be using yours that frequently, you’ll want to find a model that has great reviews for performance over time.
 However, you can find models that are built specifically for at-home use which are less expensive.
-In general, expect to pay between $2,000 – $4,000 for an elliptical.
+In general, expect to pay between $2,000 – $4,000.